Chronicle's Illustrated Folklore Tales

 Folktales from Hawai’i, New Zealand, Tahiti and Samoa

 A collection of illustrated folktales showcasing the rich tradition of the Polynesian islands, featuring tricksters and creatures of earth and sea.
-List of tales TBC.

 Tales of the Sea illustrated by Maggie Chiang